NehCh/ud036_StarterCode/README.md

 4. This should launch the Python Shell
 5. Also, it would lauch the Movie Trailer Website.

-Alternatively, one can also launch the website directly from the fresh_tomatoes.html file that would be created on successfully running the code once using the above steps.
+Alternatively, one can also launch the website directly from the fresh_tomatoes.html file that would be created in the Folder where fresh_movies.py is present, on successfully running the code once using the above steps.

 # Expected result:
 The website should list out a total of 6 movies, and on clicking on each, user should be able to view the trailer of that movie.